CSCfi/csc-user-guide/docs/cloud/rahti/storage/persistent.md

 **Persistent volumes** are storage which persist during & after pod's lifetime.

-Persistent volumes in Rahti are stored in a resilient storage such as CEPH.
+Persistent volumes in Rahti 2 are stored in a resilient storage such as CEPH.
 They are created by using a **PersistentVolumeClaim**.
 When a new claim is made, and **a Pod mounts it**, a new volume space will be created.

-!!! info "A change from Rahti Beta version"
+!!! info "A change from Rahti 1 version"

-    In production Rahti, a new persistent volume will remain in **"⏳ Pending"** until any Pod mounts it.
-This is a change from Rahti Beta where the volume was crested right away.
+    In production Rahti 2 a new persistent volume will remain in **"⏳ Pending"** until any Pod mounts it.
+This is a change from Rahti 1 where the volume was crested right away.

-There is one storage class available in Rahti:
+There is one storage class available in Rahti 2:

  * *standard-csi*.
 This is a "Read Write Once" (RWO) storage class, meaning that only one pod can mount the volume (in read-write mode).